MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Resume-Job.md

     (Get-Date)- $a
 }

-The following command runs the Test-Suspend workflow on the Server01 computer.When you run the workflow, the workflow runs the Get-Date activity and saves the result in the $a variable.
+The following command runs the Test-Suspend workflow on the Server01 computer.When you run the workflow, the workflow runs the Get-Date activity and stores the result in the $a variable.
 Then it runs the Suspend-Workflow activity.
 In response, it takes a checkpoint, suspends the workflow, and returns a workflow job object.
 Suspend-Workflow returns a workflow job object even if the workflow is not explicitly run as a job.
 PS C:\>Test-Suspend -PSComputerName Server01
-Id     Name            PSJobTypeName   State         HasMoreData     Location             Command

---     ----            -------------   -----         -----------     --------             -------
+Id     Name            PSJobTypeName   State         HasMoreData     Location             Command --     ----            -------------   -----         -----------     --------             -------
 8      Job8            PSWorkflowJob   Suspended     True            Server01             Test-Suspend

 The following command resumes the Test-Suspend workflow in Job8.
 It uses the Wait parameter to hold the command prompt until the job is resumed.
-PS C:\>Resume-Job -Name Job8 -Wait
+PS C:\>Resume-Job -Name "Job8" -Wait
 Id     Name            PSJobTypeName   State         HasMoreData     Location             Command

 --     ----            -------------   -----         -----------     --------             -------